 Science soon took an interest.
 Doris Stone, the daughter of a United Fruit executive, published an article about them in 1943.
 Her story drew interest from noted Harvard archaeologist/ anthropologist Samuel Kirkland Lothrop, whom Stone directed to the Diquís Delta.

 The results of Lothrop’s research were published in 1963’s Archaeology of the Diquís Delta, Costa Rica.
 By 2010, University of Kansas researcher John Hoopes was evaluating the spheres’ eligibility as a protected UNESCO World Heritage Site.

 Under the protection of the National Museum of Costa Rica since 1990, the Finca 6 Archaeological Site is seriously worthy of UNESCO consideration.
 It has dozens of ancient stone spheres of varying sizes spread across its 10 acres, as well as two 30-meter wide artificial mounds (built out of river stones) believed to have elevated the dwellings of elite members of the Diquís society that once called the property home.

-This is one of the few places in Costa Rica where archaeologists have found spheres that were clearly associated with structures.
+This is one of the few places in Costa Rica where archaeologists have found stone spheres that were clearly associated with structures.
 It’s also one of the few places where they’ve found well-preserved spheres still in their original location.
-For a country that doesn’t have nearly as many archaeological attractions as neighbors like Belize and Guatemala, that makes Finca 6 a VERY big deal!
+For a country that doesn’t have nearly as many archaeological attractions as, say, Belize and Guatemala, that makes Finca 6 a VERY big deal!